 Biography

-Composer, vocalist, and collaborator PJ Mooney (b.
+Chicago-based composer, vocalist, and collaborator PJ Mooney (b.
 2000) explores story-driven narratives, theatrics, social issues, and the queer experience through music.
 With an emphasis on exploring interdisciplinary and collaborative approaches, PJ has worked with musicians, visual artists, poets, filmmakers, and scientists.
 His styles and genres of interest include neo-classical, neo-romantic, electroacoustic, and modern contemporary musics.

 In 2023, PJ received a We Mean Green Fund of around $28,000 from the University of North Texas for the production of his Requiem for a Poisoned Earth, a large scale, across-campus collaboration between musicians, artists, and scientists of UNT’s Advanced Environmental Research Institute (AERI).
 Additionally, he worked with members of the Environmental Protection Agency (EPA), to spread awareness of the dangers of hazardous PFAS “forever chemicals.”